RuchiGupta20/CreditCanvas/README.md

 - Visualization component under design
 - Data refinement ongoing
 - We are actively tracking progress and tasks through GitHub Issues, which are available for review in the repository
+- Project Milestone Processbook can be found in the repo as a pdf, or at this link: https://docs.google.com/document/d/1ER4Kyb33fVkRLMbZDx2TP_sRa8pQYGN85nD6K9RolLg/edit?tab=t.0